Sea Cloud Cruise: Expert Review (2024) — Writer Peter Knego Reunites With A Floating Legend

 Among his dalliances were Kim Novak, Joan Collins and Zsa Zsa Gabor.
 At one point, vandals sprayed “Zsa Zsa slept here” on the ship’s hull, much to the infuriation of his father, who ordered his son to return home with the ship.

 In 1961, the elder Trujillo was assassinated, prompting Ramfis to flee with the yacht and his father’s body on board, to the Canary Islands.
 The Dominican navy intervened and seized the yacht and renamed her Patria.
-In 1966, she was purchased by Operation Sea Cruises, who sent her to Naples for a refit and intended to charter the ship for luxury cruising but those plans went unrealized and the vessel was detained in Panama.
+In 1967, she was purchased by Operation Sea Cruises, who renamed her Antarna and sent her to Naples for a refit.
+She was charted for one luxury cruise before being detained in Miami.
+In 1972, she was chartered for use as a sea-going college campus but was soon placed under arrest in Panama, which began a slow process of decline and neglect.

 Finally, in 1978, a group of Hamburg investors purchased the ship, formed Sea Cloud Cruises, and sailed her to Hamburg, where she was completely overhauled with the addition of new cabins, increasing her capacity to 64.